hungcq/knowledge-repo/language/english-grammar-in-use-intermediate.md

 ### 5. Past simple
 - Describe completed action
 - Describe one thing happened after another
+- Examples:
+  - It was a good holiday

 ### 6.Past continuous
 - was doing something = was in the middle of doing it at a certain time.